Hope Solo: Autobiography

 On August 14, 2012, after the London Olympics, Solo released her autobiography Solo: A Memoir of Hope co-authored with sports columnist and commentator Ann Killion and published by HarperCollins.
-In her book she provided her accounts of incidents with former U.S. national coach Greg Ryan, and her Dancing with the Stars partner Maksim Chmerkovskiy.
-She recounted her integration into the U.S. team with established players like Mia Hamm, Brandi Chastain, and Julie Foudy.
+In her book, she provided her accounts of incidents with former U.S. national coach Greg Ryan, and her Dancing with the Stars partner Maksim Chmerkovskiy.
+She recounted her integration into the U.S. team with established players such as Mia Hamm, Brandi Chastain and Julie Foudy.
 Solo also revealed details of her early life.
-The autobiography debuted at number three on The New York Times Best Seller list in the hardcover non-fiction category—the highest ever for a book about soccer.
+The autobiography debuted at number three on The New York Times Best Seller list in the hardcover non-fiction category—the highest ever for a soccer-related book.

 Video games

-Solo is featured along with her national teammates in the EA Sports' FIFA video game series starting in FIFA 16, the first time women players were included in the game.
+Solo is featured along with her national teammates in the EA Sports FIFA video game series, starting with FIFA 16, the first time in which women players were included in the game.
 In September 2015, she was ranked by EA Sports as the #8 women's player in the game.

-Ticker tape parade and White House honor
+Tickertape parade and White House honor

-Following the United States' win at the 2015 FIFA Women's World Cup, Solo and her teammates became the first women's sports team to be honored with a ticker tape parade in New York City.
+Following the United States' win at the 2015 FIFA Women's World Cup, Solo and her teammates became the first women's sports team to be honored with a tickertape parade in New York City.
 Each player received a key to the city from Mayor Bill de Blasio.
 In October of the same year, the team was honored by President Barack Obama at the White House.